Guang-Hou/skeleton-sp21/proj2/gitlet-design.md

     4. Delete all files in CWD.
     5. Copy files from the preCommit blobs to CWD.
 24. `public void merge(String branch)`
-    1. Used for `java gitlet.Main merge [branch name]` command
+    1. Used for `java gitlet.Main merge [branch name]` command.
+    2. Merges files from the given branch into the current branch.
-    2. Create a new Commit object by copying the head from the current branch.
+    3. Create a new Commit object by copying the head from the current branch.
 Use it as the baseline and modify it.
-    3. We only need to incorporate the given branch's changes of the ancestor to the current branch.
+    4. We only need to incorporate the given branch's changes of the ancestor to the current branch.
        1. For the files that the given branch just inherits from the ancestor but did not modify.
 No action is needed.
 Since we are using the current branch as baseline.
        2. For the changes the given branch brings to the common ancestor
           1. If the given branch deletes files from the common ancestor